VaclavDedik/jboss-seam/lib/readme.txt

 MyFaces:
   myfaces-impl.jar
-  myfaces-jsf-api.jar
-  myfaces.jar
+  myfaces-api.jar

-(Or use your preferred JSF 1.1 implementation.)
+(Or use your preferred JSF 1.1/1.2 implementation.)

 To use Seam in with JBoss Embeddable EJB 3.0 or
 JBoss Microcontainer, see embedded-ejb/readme.txt